Cook Inlet: Resources

 Turnagain Arm and Knik Arm are known for large areas of silt.
 At low tide, much of this is exposed, making marine navigation difficult.
 Historically, ships and boats designed for the area had a relatively flat bottom with a modest centerboard and absence of a large keel because the boats would occasionally become beached at low tide either on purpose or by accident.
 This design allowed the craft to support its weight on land without sustaining any serious damage to its structure.
 An example of this design is the Nomad, a much photographed fishing boat once owned by Joe Reddington which has sat on a mudflat near Knik for several decades.

-These mudflats can also be dangerous to walk on, exhibiting quicksand-like characteristics, and have claimed the life of at least two people who have wandered out on them.
+These mudflats can also be dangerous to walk on, exhibiting quicksand-like characteristics, and have claimed the life of at least four people who have wandered out on them, usually tourists, with many more being rescued every year.

 Cruise ships dock at Seward on the Gulf of Alaska or Whittier in Prince William Sound and transport passengers via bus or train to Anchorage.
 However, over 95% of freight entering Alaska comes through the Port of Anchorage, which is served by major container ship companies and other carriers.

 Conservation

 The Cook Inlet beluga whale is a genetically distinct and geographically isolated stock.
 The population fell to 278 in 2005 and it is listed as critically endangered in the IUCN Red List of Threatened Species.
-This was perhaps due to local hunt, although a recent article in the Anchorage Daily News questioned this conclusion.
+This was perhaps due to local hunt, although an article in the Anchorage Daily News questioned this conclusion.
+Killer whales commonly feed on belugas in the Cook Inlet, driving them to the upper part of the inlet where they often seek refuge in the shallower waters of the arms.

 In 2000, the US National Marine Fisheries Service listed the Cook Inlet beluga whale population as depleted and began development of a conservation plan.
 On October 22, 2008 the Cook Inlet beluga whale was put onto the endangered species list.
 Cook Inlet activities include commercial fishing, oil and gas development, release of treated sewage, noise from aircraft and ships, shipping traffic, and tourism.
 However, it is not known what impact these activities had on the beluga whale population.

 The Coastal Marine Institute at the University of Alaska Fairbanks's School of Fisheries and Ocean Sciences working with the U.S. Department of the Interior's Minerals Management Service (MMS), began a three-year project in 2003 focusing on the water circulation in Cook Inlet.

 Cook Inletkeeper, a member of the Waterkeeper Alliance, began in 1994 when a group of Alaskans became concerned about the rapid ecological changes in the inlet.
 The group formally incorporated the following year using settlement proceeds from a Clean Water Act lawsuit against Cook Inlet oil and gas producers.
 Their stated mission is to "protect Alaska's Cook Inlet watershed and the life it sustains," with a focus on clean water, healthy habitat, local economies, and energy.
 They are based in Homer.